kishima/mrubyc_arduino_uno/README.md

 ## Compile target mruby code

-Please compile your target mruby code.
-I confirmed it with mruby ver1.3.
-Latest master version is not supported since the bytecode format is updated.
+Compile your target mruby code by mrbc ver1.3.0/1.4.0/1.4.1. (ver2.0.0 or higher version is not supported since the bytecode format is updated.)

 ```
 $ mrbc code.rb